-Continuous Improvement to Training: relevant trainings were updated for 2018-2019.
-OneLove, a national organization focused on dating violence, presented to Resident Assistant staffs
+- Continuous Improvement to Training: relevant trainings were updated for 2019-2020.

-Campus Climate Survey: in Spring 2017, the University published full results of its second Campus Climate survey.
-Information from the survey guides staff training, policy, publications, and select results were shared with students and parents at Summer Orientation Programs.
-All 15,000 undergraduate and graduate students received survey and more than 2,000 responded.
+- Campus Climate Survey: in Spring 2019, the University administered its third Campus Climate survey.
+Information from the survey will guide staff training, policy, publications, and select results will be shared with students and parents at Summer Orientation Programs.
+All 16,000 undergraduate and graduate students received survey and more than 2,100 responded.